bparanj/crystal/programming/iac/docs/provisioner/pem-file-output.md

 ## Terraform Output for AWS Secrets

-To output the AWS secrets created by Terraform to the standard output, you can define an output value in your Terraform configuration file (typically in `outputs.tf`) that references the attributes of the `aws_secretsmanager_secret` resource you wish to display.
+To output the AWS secrets created by Terraform to the standard output, you can define an output value in your Terraform configuration file ( in `outputs.tf`) that references the attributes of the `aws_secretsmanager_secret` resource you wish to display.
 However, for security reasons, avoid outputting sensitive information like secret values to the console.
 Instead, you can output non-sensitive information such as the ARN or the name of the secret.

 Here's an example of how to output the ARN and the name of the secret you've created: